 This toilet is equipped with an E-Max flushing system and uses only 1.28 GPF.
 It is a standard size, elongated toilet that is slightly decorative.
 It is a 10-in rough in and features a chrome trip lever.
 Price wise, it is very economical.

 This toilet not only saves you money but it can save you from falling.
 It is a comfort height toilet that flushes using an AquaPiston canister and a large 3in flapper.
 It is an elongated, two-piece toilet.
 The good news is, there are a variety of colors for you to choose from.

 American Standard H2Option

 The H20ption is actually a dual flush toilet, allowing you to choose from a lighter flush or more powerful flush depending on your needs.
 It is available in round or elongated toilet bowl sizes.
 It has a chrome plated top mounted push button flush system and requires a 12-inch rough in.
 The seat has to be purchased separately, but overall the style is appealing to many people.

 American Standard Baby Devoro Flowise

-This is a 10in high round front toilet that fits well into smaller bathrooms.
+This is a 10-in high round front toilet - a compact toilet great for smaller bathrooms.
 It has a fully glazed 2 1/8 inch trapway and requires only a 10in